reselbob/simplegps/README.md

 ### `POST /distanceFromMe`

-  Takes a JSON structures as follows:
+  Takes a JSON structure as follows:

   ```
   {